History

 The beginnings

-Maurice J. Kistabish helps Minwashin become aware of the issues related to our archives.
-We come to the idea of creating a virtual library to gather the tangible traces of our culture.
-This platform would serve to preserve our archives and make them accessible throughout the territory.
+Maurice J. Kistabish helps the cultural organization Minwashin become aware of the issues related to archives tracing back anicinabe history.
+We come to the idea of creating a digital collection to preserve archives and make them accessible throughout Anicinabe Aki.

 Research

-With the assistance of the Corporation de la Maison Dumulon and the Rouyn-Noranda Art Museum, Minwashin identify institutions that hold archives related to the Anishinabeg.
-Resquets for repatriation are made shortly after.
+With the help of the Corporation de la Maison Dumulon and the Rouyn-Noranda Art Museum, Minwashin identifies institutions that hold Anicinabe archives and soon submits repatriation requests to them.
+The documents would remain in their respective collections but would be digitized and made available through the digital collection.

-The third Miaja gathering, which focuses on heritage, generates enthusiam for archives preservation.
-A strategy aimed at digitizing archives on the Anishinabe Aki is developped in partnership with students from the School of Library and Information Sciences at the University of Montreal.
+The third Miaja gathering, focused on heritage, sparks enthusiasm for archive preservation.
+A digitization strategy is developped in partnership with the School of Library and Information Sciences at the Université de Montréal.

 Fieldwork

-Minwashin works with the McCord Museum, the Museum of Civilization, and Bibliothèque et Archives nationales du Québec to publish a significant number of archives on Nipakanatik.
-Thanks to these key partners, hundreds of historical documents are made accessible on the website.
+Minwashin enters into agreements with the McCord Stewart Museum, the Musée de la Civilisation, and Bibliothèque et Archives nationales du Québec to make a significant volume of archives available through its new digital collection, Nipakanatik.
+Thanks to these key partners, hunders of historical documents are now accessible.

-A major digitization tour takes place in the Anishinabe Aki.
-Our team prioritizes digitizing documents that are at risk of degrading in the short term.
-We travel in a recreational vehicule converted into a full-fledged digitization lab.
+A major archival digitization tour takes place across Anicinabe Aki.
+The Minwashin team prioritizes the digitization of documents at risk of disappearing in the near future.
+They travel in a recreational vehicule transformed into a fully equipped digitization lab.